 Scroll through glowing five-star feedback and you might think hiring a hacker is like booking a dry-cleaning service: fast, reliable, no drama.
 But most real customer reviews of trusted social media hackers gloss over the delays, the unexpected costs, or the fact that recovery sometimes means the hacker has permanent access to your account afterward.

-4. The Dark Side of “Five-Star” Feedback
+4. The Dark Side of “Five-Star” Feedback in 2026

 On the flip side, the internet is filled with one-star rants.
 Sometimes they’re legitimate warnings; other times they’re planted by competitors.
 A common trick among less-ethical operators is to post fake negative reviews about rivals, making their own services seem like the safer bet.